Do You Need a Shed Permit? Complete Guide

 You'll typically need a building permit when:

-- Shed has electrical wiring or plumbing
+- Shed has plumbing or any water/drain connections

-- Shed exceeds height limits (usually 10–15 feet)
+- Shed exceeds local height limits, usually 10–15 feet or one story

 When You DON'T Need a Permit